YanjieZe/3D-Diffusion-Policy/README.md

 # 📊 Benchmark of DP3

-**Simulation environments.** We provide dexterous manipulation environments and expert policies for `Adroit` and `DexArt` in this codebase. the 3D modality generation (depths and point clouds) has been incorporated for these environments.
+**Simulation environments.** We provide dexterous manipulation environments and expert policies for `Adroit`, `DexArt`, and `MetaWorld` in this codebase. the 3D modality generation (depths and point clouds) has been incorporated for these environments.

 **Real-world robot data** is also provided [here](https://drive.google.com/file/d/1G5MP6Nzykku9sDDdzy7tlRqMBnKb253O/view?usp=sharing).